lautiiibenegass/ANT-Genie/README.md

 ## Authentication Flow

-1. Users start at the login page
+1. Users start at `/login` page
 2. They can either login with existing credentials or signup for a new account
-3. Once authenticated, they can access the Genie component
+3. After successful login, they are redirected to `/Home`
+4. The `/Home` page is protected and only accessible to authenticated users
-4. If they try to access the Genie component without being logged in, they'll be redirected to login
+5. If they try to access `/Home` without being logged in, they'll be redirected to `/login`

 ## Authentication Features